-- → A postgraduate (PhD) scholarship program, where the Centre will provide funding support to selected students and actively engage them in the activities of the Centre - An associate student program for students not receiving a funding scholarship from the Centre but undertaking research in a relevant subject area that will provide opportunities for participation in the Centre's activities. - → Research management and leadership skills development
+- A Postgraduate (PhD) Scholarship program, where the Centre will provide funding support to selected students and actively engage them in the activities of the Centre - An Associate Student program for students not receiving a funding scholarship from the Centre but undertaking research in a relevant subject area that will provide opportunities for participation in the Centre's activities. - Research management and leadership skills development

-The postgraduate program actively encourages and supports applications from Aboriginal and Torres Strait Islander peoples, women, culturally and linguistically diverse people, people with disability, LGBTIQ+ people, and people with family and caring responsibilities.
+The Postgraduate Scholarship program actively encourages and supports applications from Aboriginal and Torres Strait Islander peoples, women, culturally and linguistically diverse people, people with disability, LGBTIQ+ people, and people with family and caring responsibilities.